8.2 Administration and governance

 Some federal states have adopted concepts to enable cross-sectoral support for cultural child and youth education.
 Examples include:

-- Saxony: A state-wide concept for cultural child and youth education for the Free State of Saxony (Landesweite Konzept Kulturelle Kinder- und Jugendbildung für den Freistaat Sachsen) was adopted by the state government in October 2018.
+- Saxony: A state-wide concept for cultural child and youth education for the Free State of Saxony (Landesweites Konzept Kulturelle Kinder- und Jugendbildung für den Freistaat Sachsen) was adopted by the state government in October 2018.
 It contains concepts and strategies to promote the continued development of cultural child and youth education.
 Led by the State Ministry of Science and Cultural Affairs of Saxony (Staatsministerium für Wissenschaft und Kunst), the concept was drawn up by an interministerial working group involving the State Ministries of Education (Staatsministerium für Kultus) and Social Affairs and Consumer Protection (Soziales und Verbraucherschutz) and the Office of the Minister of State for Equality and Integration (Geschäftsbereich der Staatsministerin für Gleichstellung und Integration).
 The process involved a large number of cultural institutions and organisations, competent umbrella associations and other cultural education partners as well as children and adolescents.
-Many of their ideas, opinions and suggestions were incorporated in the concept.
+Many of their ideas, opinions and suggestions were incorporated in the concept (cf. state government of Saxony 2018).

 A special type of cooperation takes place mainly at a community level.
-This refers to collaboration between the culture, youth service and school committees, the city council and the relevant administration bodies (youth office, cultural office, school administration office).
-On 9 November 2012, the Association of German Cities (Deutscher Städtetag) supported this development with its “Munich Statement” (Münchner Erklärung) and advocated the further development of community education landscapes and the “networking of educational stakeholders in communities of responsibility”.
-This resulted in general community concepts on cultural education being proposed, which were supported and evaluated by the federal states.
+This refers above all to collaboration between the culture, youth service and school committees, the city council and the relevant administration bodies (youth office, cultural office, school administration office).
+In 2012, the Association of German Cities (Deutscher Städtetag) supported this development with its “Munich Statement” (Münchner Erklärung) (cf. Deutscher Städtetag 2012) and in 2019 with the policy paper “Education and culture in cities” (Bildung und Kultur in der Stadt) (cf. ibid.
+2019).